Performance Analysis of an Unreliable $M/G/1$ Retrial Queue with Two-way Communication: Introduction

-The immediate goal of this letter is to study the impact of server failure on the performance of the $M/G/1$ queue with two-way communication having an infinite orbit and generally distributed server repair time.
-In particular, we obtain the system stability condition using the embedded Markov chain technique, followed by the supplementary variable approach to obtain in closed-form the probability generating functions (pgfs) for incoming calls in orbit and the system.
-Furthermore, we conduct numerical simulations for various performance metrics to corroborate our theoretical analysis.
+The foremost goal of this letter is to study the impact of server failure on the steady-state performance of the $M/G/1$ queue with two-way communication having an orbit with infinite capacity and generally distributed server repair time.
+In particular, we obtain the system stability condition using the embedded Markov chain technique, followed by the supplementary variable approach to obtain in closed-form the probability generating functions (pgfs) for incoming calls in orbit and in the system, followed by their second order moments.
+The numerical simulations conducted for various performance metrics of interest corroborate the theoretical findings of the proposed system model.

+The rest of the paper is organized as follows: Sect.~\ref{section2} is dedicated to the description and mathematical formulation of the unreliable $M/G/1$ retrial queue with two-way communication.
+In Sect.~\ref{section3}, the necessary and sufficient condition for system stability is presented, followed by derivation of the corresponding steady-state distribution.
+Various system performance measures as well as reliability indices are derived in Sect.~\ref{section4}.
+Numerical simulation results are discussed in Sect.~\ref{section5}.
+Finally, Sect.~\ref{section6} concludes the paper with suggestions for potential future research directions.

-\section{System Model Formulation}
+\section{System model formulation}

-We consider a single server retrial queue in which the primary inbound calls follow a Poisson arrival process with rate $\lambda$.
-If the server is idle, it makes an outgoing call in exponentially distributed time with rate $\alpha$.
+We consider a single server retrial queue in which primary inbound calls follow a Poisson arrival process with rate $\lambda$.
+If the server is idle, an outgoing call is initiated after an exponentially distributed time with rate $\alpha$.
 As in reality, the time taken to serve incoming and outgoing calls is assumed to be different.
 If an incoming call finds the server busy, it then enters the orbit and re-attempts to seek service after an exponentially distributed time with rate $\nu$.
 Otherwise, the incoming call commences service immediately.
 Since the server may breakdown while serving calls, without loss of generality, we assume that the lifetime of the server follows an exponential distribution with rates $\beta_1$ and $\beta_2$ during the service of inbound and outbound calls, respectively.
 On failure, the server is instantly sent for repair which has a generally distributed time.
+The corresponding state transition diagram of the proposed model is given in \figurename{~\ref{fig1}}, where $n \geq 0$ is the number of incoming calls waiting in the orbit.